 |Martin van Buren|

-The Industrial Revolution and the expansions of the United States by the Louisiana Purchase, the annexation of Texas, and the Mexican acquisition caused an explosion of new wealth, and hence an urgent need to make some better financial alignment of three asset classes: land, precious metals, and currency.
-Everywhere and at all times it is arguable what land is really worth; 19th Century America it was particularly speculative, because there was so much of it.
-Most of the many bank panics during that century can be traced to excessive borrowing to speculate in raw land.
-When Jackson closed Biddle's reserve bank, the land speculating public was ecstatic, because any constraints on the lending power of banks made it harder to sell real estate .
-But what had been done was eliminate the only reasonably effective way of matching the true wealth of the country with its circulating monetary assets, and after a brief boom the almost certain consequence was going to be a national bank panic.
+The Industrial Revolution and the expansions of the United States by the Louisiana Purchase, the annexation of Texas and the Mexican acquisition caused an an explosion of new wealth, and hence an urgent need to make some better financial alignment of three asset classes: land, precious metals, and currency.
+Everywhere and at all times it is arguably what the land is really worth; 19th Century America it was particularly speculative, because there was so much of it.
+Most of the many bank waves of panic during that century can be traced to excessive borrowing to speculate in raw land.
+When Jackson closed Biddle's reserve bank, the land the speculating public was ecstatic because of any constraints on the lending power of banks made it harder to sell real estate.
+But what had been done was to eliminate the only reasonably effective way of matching the a true wealth of the country with its circulating monetary assets, and after a brief boom, the almost certain consequence was going to be a national bank panic.
 It came in 1837, during the first year of Martin van Buren Presidency.

 The only imaginable alternative to a market-based monetary system is a government-based one.
 Van Buren's political behavior was by almost by itself sufficient warning of the danger of allowing politics into this matter.
 For nearly a century, one warning was enough.